ceuk/mutt_dotfiles/README.md

 * Notmuch (for email search)
 * Isync (for syncing emails via IMAP)
 * MSMTP (for sending emails via SMTP)
-* Perl (for rendering calendar invites - you might need to install some perl deps via CPAN, can't remember)
 * python-vobject (for interacting with calendar invites)
 * python-icalendar (for interacting with calendar invites)
 * python-pytz (for interacting with calendar invites)